rlrahulkanojia/quick-portfolio/BlinkDetection.md

 **Project description:**

-Super Resolution Generative Adversial Network takes low resolution images as input and generates the same image with higher resolution.
-This project uses public figure dataset.
+The input is pair of the images of the person and the cloth.
+The output is the fitted image of the cloth on the person.

 ### 1. Architecture Details